renoirb/site/contents/resume.md

 During my contract I published a few documents, prepared a [project status slide deck](http://renoirb.com/talks/2015-Mozilla-MDN-Browser-Compatibility-Data-Project-vision/) and [a few prototypes](http://renoirb.com/prototypes/2015/browsercompat/)

 #### Responsibilities
-* Drive the overall project forward, serving as key stakeholder/subject matter expert, and make key decisions on all aspects of version 1 (V1) of the project.
+* Drive the overall project forward, serving as key stakeholder/subject matter expert, and make key decisions on all aspects of v1
 * Oversee and report status on all deliverables of the launch version
 * Help identify where decisions and resources are needed to launch and report to the business and engineering manager
 * Organize and chair meetings with stakeholders, developers, etc.